FIFA 22 Release Date & Features: 10 Things to Know

 Last year EA staggered the FIFA 21 release due to the arrival of Sony’s PS5 and Microsoft’s Xbox Series X.

 The game hit Xbox One, PS4, Windows PC, and Nintendo Switch on October 9th.
-The release for PS5 and Xbox Series X came a few weeks after their November release on December 3rd.
+The release for PS5 and Xbox Series X came a few weeks on December 3rd.

 The company could opt for another staggered released in 2021, but chances are the FIFA 22 release date is the same for all platforms.